peterzernia/wanderlist/README.md

 ## Motivation

 In my earlier project [Petsygram](https://github.com/peterzernia/petsygram), I relied heavily on Django templates and barely even touched any of the Django Rest Framework.
 The motivation for my next project was to make use of Django Rest Framework to make a REST API and interact with that API in a Single-Page App (SPA).
 SPAs are one of the directions modern web development has taken, and it seems very important to learn how to build them.
 Reactjs fit the bill for everything I was looking to do in this web app, as well as being an exciting and popular library.
 As an avid traveller and geography buff, creating an app based around traveling and geography made perfect sense.
 Countries have plenty of interesting data with which I could populate my database and REST API.
 Country data is obviously something I only wanted users to have read access to, so to add create, update, and delete functionality to this web app, I decided to have users add and remove countries from a personalized map, using the Google Maps API, which expanded into having users write Trip Reports on trips they have taken, tagging countries.
 Finally, I wanted to add image upload to this project.
 I had images in my last project as well, but I served the images from the /media/ folder in Django.
 This time, I wanted to use AWS S3 to learn how, and make this project more scalable.
+I even set up Docker containers to to set up a standard development environment.